Halving the Cost of Quantum Algorithms with Randomization

 A convenient set of functions on this domain are the Chebyshev polynomials.
-The order $n$ Chebyshev polynomial is defined as $T_n(x) = \cos(n \arccos(x))$ for integer $n\geq 0$.
-It can be shown that $T_n(x)$ is a polynomial of degree $n$ with parity $n \bmod 2$ (i.e., either even or odd, depending on $n$) and bounded magnitude $\|T_n\|_{[-1,1]} = 1$.
-An important property of the Chebyshev polynomials is that they furnish an orthogonal basis in which an arbitrary function on $x\in [-1,1]$ can be expanded:
+The order $n$ Chebyshev polynomial is defined as $T_n(x) = \cos(n \arccos(x))$ for integer $n\geq 0$, and is a polynomial of degree $n$ with parity $n \bmod 2$ (i.e., either even or odd) and bounded magnitude $\|T_n\|_{[-1,1]} = 1$.
+The Chebyshev polynomials furnish an orthogonal basis in which an arbitrary function on $x\in [-1,1]$ can be expanded: